This is an update from the OpenBCI Discovery Program. Click here for details on how to apply.

 What is the timeline for the next few months?

 Our application is almost ready.
 We are studying different concentration detection algorithm and working on the development of our proposed concentration detection algorithm.
-We expect to complete the part of our proposed algorithm by mid-February 2021.
+We expect to complete the part of our proposed algorithm by mid-April 2021.
 The next step will be to apply our algorithm in real-time on several participants to compare the result with other established concentration detection algorithms and validate the proposed algorithm.
 We will improve our system based on the result.
 Once it will be validated, we will deploy the application and publish the result.

 Our work would be open source and shared in the OpenBCI Community when it will be completed.
 Until then, please stay tuned here.
 We would like to convey our thanks to everyone at OpenBCI for admitting us into the OpenBCI Sponsorship Program!